f3oall/awesome-notifications/README.md

 ## Documentation

-You can learn how to use this library [here](https://f3oall.github.io/awesome-notifications/docs)
+Read our detailed and convinient [documentation](https://f3oall.github.io/awesome-notifications/docs) to learn how to use this library for 100%.

 ## Browser support